-9. Demonstrate appropriate knowledge and skills relating to medical image processing.

-10. Practice established principles of radiation protection for themselves, patients, and hospital staff.

-11. Describe the anatomy and anatomical relationship of body parts, structures, and angles found in the chest cavity.

-13. Describe the anatomy and anatomical relationship of major bones, joints, and processes.
-Identify same on drawings and radiographs.

-14. List the correct central ray locations and the preferred image receptor for the exam

-15. Discriminate between technically satisfactory and unsatisfactory radiography of the upper extremities, lower extremities, shoulder girdle, pelvic girdle and upper femur.
-Items to be considered include brightness, contrast, centering and overall positioning of the body parts.

-16. List and describe routine procedures and position for extremities, chest, abdomen, shoulder girdle, and pelvic girdle categories.

-17. Students will perform competency exams in the extremity, chest, abdomen, shoulder and pelvic girdle categories.

-18. Observe examinations in which he or she is not an active participant.

-19. Keep accurate records of examinations performed and observed on the forms provided by the instructor.

-20. Abide by ALARA

-- 21. Monitor radiation exposure monthly

-- 21. Report to clinical duty promptly.

-- 22. Display attention to duty regarding output, performance and time utilization.

-- 23. Exhibit self-control and composure in stressful situations.

-- 24. Display honesty and integrity in the performance of clinical duty.

-- 25. Provide quality performance in the following manner:

-- a) displaying the ability to follow instructions.

-- b) organizing and completing work.

-- c) working independently when appropriate.

-- d) recognizing and attending to the needs of the patient.

-- e) recognizing his or her own limitations.

-- f) exercising proper judgment.

-- g) observing and reporting appropriately

-- h) Display an eagerness to learn.

-- 27. Exhibit cooperation, loyalty, ambition, and courtesy.

-- 28. Accept constructive criticism.

-- 29. Maintain a neat and professional appearance.

-- 30. Teach fellow students new skills.

-- 31. Aggressively pursue request for radiographic examinations
+- 8. Evaluate images with regard to technical quality, patient positioning, centering, patient motion, and processing as appropriate for the student's level of training/experience. - 9.
+Demonstrate appropriate knowledge and skills relating to medical image processing. - 10.
+Practice established principles of radiation protection for themselves, patients, and hospital staff. - 11.
+Describe the anatomy and anatomical relationship of body parts, structures, and angles found in the chest cavity. - 12.
+Effectively communicate with clinical preceptor or assigned technologists. - 13.
+Describe the anatomy and anatomical relationship of major bones, joints, and processes.
+Identify same on drawings and radiographs. - 14.
+List the correct central ray locations and the preferred image receptor for the exam - 15.
+Discriminate between technically satisfactory and unsatisfactory radiography of the upper extremities, lower extremities, shoulder girdle, pelvic girdle and upper femur.
+Items to be considered include brightness, contrast, centering and overall positioning of the body parts. - 16.
+List and describe routine procedures and position for extremities, chest, abdomen, shoulder girdle, pelvic girdle, and spine categories. - 17.
+Students will perform competency exams in the extremity, chest, abdomen, shoulder and pelvic girdle, and spine categories. - 18.
+Observe examinations in which he or she is not an active participant. - 19.
+Keep accurate records of examinations performed and observed on the forms provided by the instructor. - 20.
+Abide by ALARA - 21.
+Monitor radiation exposure monthly - 21.
+Report to clinical duty promptly. - 22.
+Display attention to duty regarding output, performance and time utilization. - 23.
+Exhibit self-control and composure in stressful situations. - 24.
+Display honesty and integrity in the performance of clinical duty. - 25.
+Provide quality performance in the following manner: - a) displaying the ability to follow instructions. - b) organizing and completing work. - c) working independently when appropriate. - d) recognizing and attending to the needs of the patient. - e) recognizing his or her own limitations. - f) exercising proper judgment. - g) observing and reporting appropriately - h) Display an eagerness to learn. - 27.
+Exhibit cooperation, loyalty, ambition, and courtesy. - 28.
+Accept constructive criticism.

+- 29. Maintain a neat and professional appearance. - 30.
+Teach fellow students new skills. - 31.
+Aggressively pursue request for radiographic examinations - 32.
+Observe modality exams and support patient care while in modality observation rotations - 33.
+Modify and adapt standard radiographic positions/procedure to fit the needs and limitations of patients.
+This includes but may not be limited to trauma, geriatric, disabled, and pediatric patients. - 34.
+Utilize immobilization devices and techniques when appropriate.